-The federal government’s failure to pass any useful internet laws the last 15 years is inexcusable.
+The federal government’s failure to pass any useful internet laws in the last 15 years is inexcusable.
 Predictably, states are rushing to fill the void with California leading the way.
-The California Automatic Renewal Law represents a perfect example of this and the madness that can result.
+The California Automatic Renewal Law represents a perfect example of this trend and the madness that can result.

 Who Will Save The Children?

 The California Legislature did not restrict the California Automatic Renewal Law is not restricted to children, but the same mentality gives rise to it – someone must protect innocent consumers from evil online businesses.
 While I am all for putting an end to shady online practitioners who double bill credit cards and such, creating questions about the legality of automatic renewals is going a bit too far.

 The California Automatic Renewal Law applies to all consumer transactions involving automatic billing.
 For instance, a membership website that automatically charges you a monthly or annual fee must comply with the law.
 The law does not apply to business to business transactions at this time or consumers not living in California.

 Much like California privacy law, this law takes a unique approach to compliance.
 The compliance requirements for this law are just a bit much.
 An online business must provide “clear and conspicuous” notice of the automatic billing.
 This notice must be located next to the registration or purchase button and must stand out from the surrounding graphics and text in some enhanced manner.
 The customer must affirmatively agree to the automatic renewal, which means they must “check a box” agreeing to the billing policy much like one checks the box with a clickwrap agreement.

 Once the person signs up, you must provide the consumer with a statement detailing: